 3-The earthly Sanctuary was a type for the heavenly one: “Who serve unto the example and shadow of heavenly things, as Moses was admonished of God when he was about to make the tabernacle: for, See, saith he, that thou make all things according to the pattern shewed to thee in the mount” (Hebrews 8:5 also Exodus 25:40).

 Typical events are the “Flood,” the “Plagues of Egypt,” the “Passover,” the “Brazen Serpent,” “Crossing the Jordan,” “Cities of Refuge.”

 Typical ceremonies are the “Offerings,” “Ceremonial Cleansing,” “Feasts,” “Year of Jubilee,” “Day of Atonement.”

 1- To acquire the right meaning, allow the Bible to interpret its own types, shadows, figures and patterns.
-In Revelation 1:20, Christ explains the meaning of the seven stars and the seven lampstands within the context of John’s vision.
+For example, in Revelation 1:20, Christ explains the meaning of the seven stars and the seven lampstands within the context of John’s vision.

 2- The interpretation of types, shadows, figures, and patterns must be consistent and in harmony with the rest of the Scriptures.
-All the verses on a given topic should be examined in context to get the correct and complete understanding of the type or shadow.
+Therefore, all the verses (in both the Old and New Testaments) on a given topic should be examined in context to get the correct and complete understanding of the type or shadow.
 “For precept must be upon precept, precept upon precept; line upon line, line upon line; here a little, and there a little” (Isaiah 28:10).